-- False Flag Operation: His Shock Troopers attacked a Russian missile base while posing as European spec-ops, thus providing the President with a pre-Text for war.
+- False Flag Operation: His Shock Troopers attacked a Russian missile base while posing as European special forces, thus providing the President with a pre-Text for war.
 Suvorov wasn't expecting something quite as "graphic".

 - Faux Affably Evil: He's generally polite and cheerful, even while observing weapons tests on captured GLA fighters or mocking General Orlov, whose forces tried their best to defeat them and mostly died in the process.

-- General Ripper: He has no problem with sending thousands upon thousands of Russian soldiers into the grinder, then steal all the glory when his Shock Troops make the final push.
-He also uses captured prisoners in life tests for his weapons.
+- General Ripper: He has no problem sending thousands upon thousands of Russian soldiers into the grinder, then stealing all the glory when his Shock Troops make the final push.
+He also uses captured prisoners in live-fire tests for his weapons.
 Finally, if he had been granted access to nuclear weapons, he would have used them liberally even on Russian soil.

 - Kick the Dog: Testing Tesla weapons on live GLA prisoners, razing entire cities (including Brussels after the city's surrender no less!), cutting down protesters, ordering the abduction of Frank Jaeger's family; the list goes on.